Bao Nguyen: The Stringer (2025)

 In 2025, Nguyen directed The Stringer, a documentary investigating the authorship of the 1972 Vietnam War photograph popularly known as The Terror of War (“Napalm Girl”).
 The film follows photographer Gary Knight’s two-year investigation into whether the credited photographer was correct and explores issues around visual media, identity and conflict journalism.
 The film premiered at the 2025 Sundance Film Festival.

+BTS: The Return (2026)

+In 2026, Nguyen directed BTS: The Return, a documentary following the long-awaited return of South Korean boy band BTS as the seven members gathered in Los Angeles to create new music.

+Other works

+Alongside his work as a director, Bảo Nguyễn is one of the founding members of EAST Films—a production company established by Vietnamese filmmakers both within the country and abroad, such as Hàm Trần, Phan Gia Nhật Linh, Jenni Trang Lê, and Kenneth Nguyen, along with numerous collaborators, with a focus on attracting investment and developing Vietnamese film projects.

+Personal life

+Bảo Nguyễn used to date Vietnamese rapper and singer-songwriter Suboi for seven years before proposing her in 2017.
+They have broken up in 2019.